I hate cold sales calls or emails. All of these end up on a block list. If I want your service, I’ll initiate the contact.

 Blocked Contact (xxx-xxx-xxxx)where xxx-xxx-xxxx is the phone number of the spam caller.
 That format is my preference, not a strict requirement.
 It’s also fine to use (xxx) xxx-xxxx, although that format has little meaning anymore since the area code is never optional when dialing numbers.

 email@example.com xxx is a unique number.
-I simply increment that number from the prior spam caller’s contact record.
+I simply increment that number from the prior-spam-caller’s contact card.

 - Business (in the Phone numbers section):